Reno federal district court has determined that the Mt. Hope mine plan

 was approved illegally by the Bureau of Land Management

-The BLM has signed a record of decision (ROD) accepting the current plan of operations and right of way for the mine.
+The BLM signed a record of decision (ROD) in 2019 accepting the current plan of operations and right of way for the mine.
 This is the second time BLM has approved the mine.
 GBRW challenged the original Environmental Impact Statement (EIS) and ROD in 2013 and won at the appeal level (see below) in December 2016 when the Ninth Circuit Court of Appeals vacated the EIS and ROD, directing BLM to correct the errors.
 A little over two years later, BLM issued a Supplemental EIS to address the deficiencies in the original EIS and clarify its position on the federally-protected Public Water Reserves in the region.
 GBRW found problems with the Supplemental EIS, so we filed again in federal court in December 2019.

 The Project would be located in Eureka County, Nevada approximately 23 miles northwest of the town of Eureka, Nevada and will consist of a proposed molybdenum mine including a power transmission line, a water well field, and all associated facilities to be located on public land administered by the BLM Mount Lewis Field Office and on private land controlled by EML (Eureka Moly LLC).
 The Project will utilize an open pit mining method and will process the mined ore using a flotation and roasting process.
 Important aspects of the mine are summarized below:

 - 1.7 billion tons of waste rock would be produced by the end of the 32-year mine life and crate 1.0 billion tons of tailings will be produced by the end of the 44 years of ore processing.
 Waste rock would almost encircle the open pit at a total height ranging from 750 feet to 950 feet.